 Sure, we all love using points to fly at the pointy end.
 But the reality is, most passengers in Business Class are travelling on a paid ticket.
-For those spending their own coin, discounts on flights translate straight to the hip pocket.
-And that’s where American Express’ International Airline Program (IAP) comes into play.
+For those spending their own coin, discounts on flights translate straight into savings at the hip pocket.
+One way to unlock savings on airfares is to use American Express’ International Airline Program (IAP).

-Here’s the gist.
+It works like this.
 Because American Express Travel books lots of flights on behalf of customers, Amex sometimes has access to better airfares than the general public can usually book.
-American Express makes those reduced fares available to Platinum and Centurion Card Members, under the banner of the International Airline Program.
+(The same can be true of some travel agents).
+American Express makes these reduced fares available to Platinum and Centurion Card Members, under the banner of the International Airline Program.

 Savings are primarily for travel in Business Class and First Class, but can also apply to Economy.
-Despite the name, you don’t necessarily need to be travelling internationally to save, either.
-Even Virgin Australia domestic flights can be booked at a discount.
+Despite the name, you don’t necessarily need to be travelling internationally to save.
+For instance, some Virgin Australia domestic flights can be booked at a discount.

 International Airline Program savings on Virgin Australia domestic flights